zcash/zips/draft-zip.md

 # Specification

 This ZIP only proposes a single modification to the transaction fees:
-1. Keep the current destination of 40% of the fees untouched, but route 60% of the fees back to `ZSF_BALANCE_AFTER[h]`
+1. Keep the current destination of 40% of the fees untouched, but route 60% of the fees back to the ZSF

 ## Transaction fee routing requirements